ramos333oz/SporteaV3/docs/KNN_userrecommendation/User_Vector_Specification.md

 ### Vector Normalization

-All vector elements are normalized to [0.0, 1.0] range for consistent distance calculations:
+All vector elements are normalized to [0.0, 1.0] range for consistent Jaccard similarity calculations:

 ```javascript
 function normalizeVector(vector) {